Everything you need to know about CFDs

 2. Liquidation risk

 When the funds available in the trading account are no longer sufficient to meet the margin requirement, the CFD broker will usually close all CFD positions.
-There is typically a soft warning (usually an automated alert, perhaps an email, from your broker) before the margin utilization gets to 100% to enable clients to fund the account if there is desire to maintain the positions open.
+There is typically a soft warning (usually an automated alert, perhaps an email, from your broker) before the margin utilisation gets to 100%, allowing clients to fund the account if there is desire to maintain the positions open.

-After-hours news may create a large price movement between previous close and the open.
-If this is an adverse price movement, a large loss will be reflected.
+After hours news may create a large price movement between the previous close and the open.
+If this is an adverse price movement a large loss will be reflected.
 It's also worth noting that holding long CFD positions overnight will incur funding charges based on the prevailing interest rates, and short CFD positions will incur a borrowing fee.

 4. Volatility risk